-Try this delicious, creamy chicken & spinach soup, that uses cauliflower cream sauce so it’s dairy free, Paleo and low carb too!
 I love creamy soups.
 My husband, not so much.
-But this one was for me because I was craving a creamy mushroom type soup.
-And since I always have cut up rotisserie chicken in the freezer and some baby spinach on hand, this is what I came up with.
-I also decide A healthy, creamy soup using a cauliflower cream sauce.
-I loved the cauliflower cream sauce in my Chicken Pot Pie Soup so I thought it would be good in this recipe as well.
+But this one was for me because I was craving a creamy mushroom type of soup.
+And since I always have cut up rotisserie chicken in the freezer and some baby spinach on hand, I came up with this creamy chicken & spinach soup.
+To make this creamy, I used a cauliflower cream sauce that I loved so much in my Chicken Pot Pie Soup.
 The result was a delicious and nourishing soup that was hearty enough for a meal with only 135 calories and 4.0g net carbs.

 So the main ingredients in this creamy chicken soup are mushrooms, spinach, chicken and cauliflower for the cream sauce.
 Those are 3 nutrient packed veggies right there and if you use bone broth, you’ll have even more good stuff in there!
 So the first thing you want to do is make your cauliflower cream sauce.